EGP-6

-Sosny Spent Fuel Decommissioning
+Sosny spent fuel decommissioning

-Spent fuel of the EGP-6 reactors were troublesome, as the remote location of the Bilibino Nuclear Power Plant was difficult to get to with the small amount of transport infrastructure available.The Sosny R&D Company gained access to the spent fuel produced by the reactors in 2010 and began reviewing optimal strategies for containing the nuclear waste product.
+Spent fuel of the EGP-6 reactors was troublesome, as the remote location of the Bilibino Nuclear Power Plant was difficult to get to with the small amount of transport infrastructure available.
+The Sosny R&D Company gained access to the spent fuel produced by the reactors in 2010 and began reviewing optimal strategies for containing the nuclear waste product.
 Spent fuel was often kept in reactor cooling pods or dry storage pools once they were depleted of useful energy, such as at the Bilibino Nuclear Power Plant, the only location where EGP-6 reactors were commissioned.
 The Sosny company performed diligent research on how to economically and safely move the spent fuel from the reactor site to a decommissioning location.
 The optimal solution developed involved remote robotic arms which were used to delicately cut up the spent fuel and encapsulate the pieces into transport casks.
 New transport infrastructure was designed specifically to remove the fuel from the reactor's remote location to Russia's mainland.